 This 9-bit field selects which of the 512 registers will be used as the destination by the instruction.

 Execution Condition

 This 4-bit field selects the condition upon which the instruction will execute.
 The condition is a logical combination of the C and Z flags.
-If the conditional is false at execution-time, the instruction is effectively converted to a NOP.
-Condition codes may precede any instruction and are as follows:
+The condition codes may precede any instruction and are as follows: